MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamSchedule.md

 If the provisioning failed, clients can get additional information from the provisionStatusCode property.
 Clients can also inspect the configuration of the schedule.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamSchedule](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamSchedule?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)